 Effective on April 21, 2016, pursuant to the Compensation Committee's review of long-term incentives and annual compensation for executive officers, we entered into Amended and Restated Executive Officer Employment Agreements with each of Messrs.
 Michael Arends, Ethan Caldwell and Gary Nafus and which such agreements supersede any prior employment related agreements or offer letters.
-Mr. Nafus resigned as Chief Revenue Officer and as a member of the Office of the CEO effective March 31, 2017 and in connection with his employment termination, 238,750 of unvested restricted stock and 241,876 of unvested options were forfeited.

 The Amended and Restated Executive Officer Employment Agreements for each of Messrs.
-Arends and Caldwell provide for the following: (i) that the excise tax gross-up provision contained in the Retention Agreements shall terminate and have no further force and effect, and (ii) in the event the Company terminates executive's employment for any reason other than Cause, or executive terminates his employment for Good Reason (regardless of a Change in Control) and subject to executive's execution of a release of claims, executive will be eligible to receive the following severance and related post-termination benefits: (a) a lump sum payment equal to one (1) times executive's then annual salary payable at the time of termination, unless the termination of executive's employment occurs within 12 months following a Change in Control, in which case executive will receive the benefits") for executive and executive's dependents for the 12 month period following the separation date or such lesser period as executive remains eligible under COBRA, unless the termination of executive's employment occurs within 12 months following a Change in Control, in which case executive will receive the benefits under termination of executive's employment occurs within 12 months following the separation date or such lesser period as executive remains eligible under COBRA, unless the termination of executive's employment occurs within 12 months following a Change in Control, in which case executive will receive the benefits under executive's Retention Agreement; and (c) and an additional one (1) year of timebased vesting on any unvested options, restricted stock and restricted stock units as of the separation date.
-In the event that executive's employment terminates due to death or disability, and subject to execution of a release of claims, executive will be eligible to receive the following severance and related post-termination benefits: (i) payment by the Company of Health Benefits for the 18 month period following the separation date or such lesser period as executive remains eligible under COBRA, and (ii) one hundred percent (100%) of all performance and time-based unvested options, restricted stock and restricted stock units will immediately vest upon executive's separation date.
+Arends and Caldwell provide for the following: (i) that the excise tax gross-up provision contained in the Retention Agreements shall terminate and have no further force and effect, and (ii) in the event the Company terminates executive's employment for any reason other than Cause, or executive terminates his employment for Good Reason (regardless of a Change in Control) and subject to executive's execution of a release of claims, executive will be eligible to receive the following severance and related post-termination benefits: (a) a lump sum payment equal to one (1) times executive's then annual salary payable at the time of termination, unless the termination of executive's employment occurs within 12 months following a Change in Control, in which case executive will receive the benefits under his Retention Agreement, (b) payment by the Company of its share of medical, dental and vision insurance premiums under COBRA ("Health Benefits") for executive and executive's dependents for the 12 month period following the separation date or such lesser period as executive remains eligible under COBRA, unless the termination of executive's employment occurs within 12 months following a Change in Control, in which case executive will receive the benefits under executive's Retention Agreement; and (c) and an additional one (1) year of time-based vesting on any unvested options, restricted stock units as of the separation date.
+In the event that executive's employment terminates due to death or disability, and subject to execution of a release of claims, executive will be eligible to receive the following severance and related post-termination benefits: (i) payment by the Company of

+Health Benefits for the 18 month period following the separation date or such lesser period as executive remains eligible under COBRA, and (ii) one hundred percent (100%) of all performance and time-based unvested options, restricted stock and restricted stock units will immediately vest upon executive's separation date.
 Additionally, one hundred percent (100%) of all performance and time based options, restricted stock and restricted stock units not already vested, shall become immediately vested upon the occurrence of both (a) a Change in Control, (b) followed by the first to occur of (i) a termination of executive's employment by the Company or any successor thereto without Cause, (ii) a material diminution in the nature or scope of executive's duties, responsibilities, authorities, powers or functions that constitutes Good Reason, or (iii) the twelve month anniversary of the occurrence of the Change in Control provided that executive then remains an employee of the Company or its successor (collectively, the "Double-Trigger Change in Control Acceleration").